 Now, let’s return to our topic – the Bratislava Castle.
 As mentioned above, it is called Bratislavský hrad in Slovak, but it is also known by the name Pressburg Castle (Pressburg being the name for Bratislava in German) and Pozsonyi Vár (in Hungarian).
 The castle was built on an important crossroad by the Danube and it has been transformed several times throughout history, with the most recent alternation having been made in the 18th century.
 The castle acted as a stronghold in Moravian times as well as during the Hungarian-Ottoman wars.
 The first king of Hungary, Stephen I, had his seat in the castle and later the castle was the formal seat of Hungarian kings.
 During the rule of Maria Theresa in the 18th century the castle experienced a conversion from being a military fortification to a royal residence.

-A friend once mentioned that the white colour of the castle came as shock to the inhabitants of Bratislava.
+A friend once mentioned that the white color of the castle came as shock to the inhabitants of Bratislava.
 One day people woke up and the castle was no longer grey.
-However, according to this source, the castle only returned to its old colour.
+However, according to this source, the castle only returned to its old color.
 Research shows that the castle had indeed been white throughout history.

 Bratislava Castle – What to Do and What to See